ericychoi/burrow-graphite/README.md

 The source code base is from prometheus [burrow-exporter](https://github.com/jirwin/burrow_exporter) and it has been adapted for graphite support.

+This is a fork of rgannu/burrow-graphite.
+The reason I had to fork this:
+* There were some compilation issues
+* I needed a custom prefix support

 ## Run with Docker

 ### required environment variables